 Environmental and Cultural Conservation

 Werner’s intimate working knowledge of environmental management in the Polar Regions made him interact and work with the U.S. Environmental Protection Agency, the U.S. National Science Foundation, the Australian Antarctic Division, the British Antarctic Survey, Antarctica New Zealand, and the German Environmental Protection Agency, to name a few.
-He was also honoured for his valuable contribution he made to the conservation of New Zealand’s natural and historic heritage.
+He was honoured for his valuable contributions to the conservation of New Zealand’s natural and historic heritage.